Connor-R/nba_shot_charts/README.md

 If you're interested in seeing more charts, I created a [twitter bot](https://twitter.com/NBAChartBot) that posts a pseudo-random player/season shot chart every hour.

-If you would like to add a player, report a bug, or contact me for any other reason, my contact information is at the bottom of [my personal github.io page](http://connor-r.github.io/).
+If you would like to report a bug, request a specific player chart, or contact me for any other reason, my contact information is at the bottom of [my personal github.io page](http://connor-r.github.io/).